vocascan/documentation/docs/home.md

 If any questions have come up, it's best to check out our [FAQ](general/faq).
 If they are still not answered, feel free to contact a maintainer.
 Check the [contact](#contact) section for more information.

+## Roadmap
+See the of the [desktop](https://github.com/vocascan/vocascan-desktop/projects/1) and [server](https://github.com/vocascan/vocascan-server/projects/1) repository for a full list of proposed features (and known issues).

+1. Desktop

+- [ ] Theming
+- [ ] Outsource Frontend as a website

+2. Server
+- [ ] Integration tests
+- [ ] Port whole Code to TypeScript

 ## Contact